Public Seminar: Big Data and the Police

 13:00-14:00 Talks: Pitfalls and Possibilities with Intelligence-led Policing

-- Paula Kift, a Privacy and Civil Liberties Engineer at Palantir Technologies
+- Courtney Bowman, Global Director of Privacy & Civil Liberties Engineering at Palantir Technologies

 - Christian Wiese Svanberg, former DPO of the National Police of Denmark during the procurement of Pol-Intel